Bozza2067/RPCX-Core/README.md

 - Blackout mode that keeps vehicle lights on (/blackout)
 - Riot mode: NPCs will be given random guns and attack other NPCs and players (/riot).
 - Weapons you select in cars will be selected when you get out, and vice versa
-- Display a welcome message as help text when first spawning.
 - Hide map while on foot

 ## Credits